-This postgraduate course offers a broad range of advanced subjects across the mechanical engineering disciplines.
-Particular emphasis is placed on the application of computational methods and packages in mechanical engineering analysis, design and manufacture.
-Through selecting modules from a wider range of options, the course can be individually tailored to ensure that it meets your particular needs and interests.
-It is aimed at graduate engineers who wish to pursue a career in industry using advanced engineering techniques or those wishing to gain in depth knowledge for a career in research in industry or academia.
+This programme offers a broad range of advanced subjects across the mechanical engineering disciplines.
+It’s aimed at graduate engineers who wish to pursue a career in industry using advanced engineering techniques, or those who want to gain in-depth knowledge for a career in research in industry or academia.

 Course duration: 12 months (full-time) or 24 months (part-time)

 Start date: September

 Accreditation: This course is accredited by the Institute of Mechanical Engineers (IMechE) under licence from the UK regulator, the Engineering Council.